virginijatva/5-coming-soon/README.md

 _24 group website project_

-This project is for educational porpuses only.
+This project is for educational purpuses only.
 Pull request are welcome, but priority for my real-life students!
 Thank you for your cooperation!

 Site published at https://virginijatva.github.io/5-coming-soon/